sh3ngsh3ng/Project-1/README.md

 **Eat What?** provides convenience of food finding within walkable distance.
 You can search for a particular food as well as get recommendations of what's good near you too!

-Let us help make your meal times more convenient and enjoyable!
+Let us help you make your meal times more convenient and enjoyable!

 ### Quickstart